masoncfrancis/masons-guides/nyc/airport.md

 Subway fare is $2.75, and you can pay that with a MetroCard or by tapping your card/phone on the OMNY reader (see [Getting Around](gettingaround.md) for more info).

-You need to make sure you're getting on the subway train headed in the right direction.If you're at the Jamaica station, make sure to follow signs for the ![E train logo](img/e.png), ![J train logo](img/j.png), or ![Z train logo](img/z.png) trains toward Manhattan as shown in the map above.
+You need to make sure you're getting on the subway train headed in the right direction.
+If you're at the Jamaica station, make sure to follow signs for the ![E train logo](img/e.png), ![J train logo](img/j.png), or ![Z train logo](img/z.png) trains toward Manhattan as shown in the map above.
 You can use Google Maps to figure out which one is best for where you want to go. **Do not** get on a train for the Long Island Rail Road (LIRR).
 If you're at the Howard Beach station, you'll